 Article: Khan Z, Trotti LM.
 “Central Disorders of Hypersomnolence: Focus on the Narcolepsies and Idiopathic Hypersomnia.”
 Chest.
 2015 Jul;148(1):262-73. doi: 10.1378/chest.14-1304.

-Note: Terms in italics are defined in the glossary below.
+Note: Terms in italics are defined in the glossary below (and via the pop-up glossary).

 Symptoms (See Table)